algofibo/cybersecurity/README.md

 ## Objective

-I begun my journey in IT was a self taught student.
+I begun my journey in IT as a self taught student.
 This led me to the amazing field of cybersecurity.
 I am now in a bachelor of science in Cybersecurity program that I plan to complete in 2025.
 I am starting my cybersecurity career by joining a SOC as a Tier 1 Analyst.

+## Current Projects

-## Skills
+## Past Projects

 ## Certifications

-## Projects